Hosting Programs: Logistics, Sustainability, and Relationships

-We’re launching a new series of online workshops as part of Teiger Foundation’s quarterly Hosting grant program, supporting curators in navigating the complexities of presenting exhibitions that originated elsewhere.
+We’re launching a new online series as part of Teiger Foundation’s quarterly Hosting grant program.
+It's meant to help curators navigate the complexities of presenting exhibitions that originated elsewhere.
+Scroll down to sign up for Hosting 102, coming up on June 23rd!

-Whether you’re exploring hosting for the first time or building on prior experience, these programs offer concrete tools; curatorial case studies; and space to think through the systems, context, and relationships that support successful hosting experiences.
+Whether you’re exploring hosting for the first time or building on prior experience, these programs offer concrete tools; curatorial case studies; and, with generous time for Q&A, space to think through the systems, context, and relationships that support successful hosting experiences.

 All programs will include live captioning and be recorded for later access on our website.
 If you require accommodations to participate, please contact us at info@teigerfoundation.org.